home

 Code for computing the first terms of the sequence here.

-As a variant one could ditch the nodes entirely, and replace them self-sourced and self-sinked peredges.
+As a variant one could ditch the vertex entirely, and replace them self-sourced and self-sinked peredges.
 I think that one has different combinatorial behavior.

 Questions